unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Challenge** 2 (450 XP)

 **_Consume Life_**.
 As a bonus action, the will-o’-wisp can target one creature it can see within 5 feet of it that has 0 hit points and is still alive.
-The target must succeed on a DC 10 Constitution saving throw against this magic or die.
+The target must succeed on a DC 10 Constitution saving throw against this tek or die.
 If the target dies, the will-o’-wisp regains 10 (3d6) hit points.

 **_Ephemeral_**.
 The will-o’-wisp can’t wear or carry anything.